There are many Low T treatment options available.

 Possible side effects of testosterone medications could include:

 - Problems with breathing, especially when sleeping

 - Breast enlargement

-Discuss these side effects and any questions or concerns you may have with your doctor before deciding to start treatment for Low T.
+Discuss these and other possible side effects with your urologist before deciding to start Low T treatment.

 Natural treatment for Low T

-- Reduce body fat with healthy diet and exercise.
+- Reduce body fat with a healthy diet and exercise.